Current Diploma Projects

 Optimisation of microwave-assisted sample processing for biomedical research using the Leica EM AMW microwave tissue processor

 This project will explore automated microwave tissue processing of biological samples for routine and 3D electron microscopy using the Leica EM AMW.
 With only two such machines currently in the UK, including one used for diagnostic work, there is need for testing and optimization of protocols for a range of specimens.
-I will perform a detailed comparative study in the context of biomedical research at Sir William Dunn School of Pathology.
+I will perform a detailed comparative study in the context of biomedical research.
 Culture cells and tissues will be processed in the AMW in parallel with standard manual processing to fine-tune the protocols for reliable processing of diverse specimens.

 Characterisation of the Migratory Properties of Additives used in Acrylic Coating on Polymer Film